 Next steps - construction and occupation certificate

-After obtaining a construction certificate to carry out building works, the owner or other person responsible for the development must appoint Council or private sector Accredited Certifier as the PCA to carry out inspections of the works and to issue the required occupation certificate.
+After obtaining a construction certificate to carry out building works, the owner or other person responsible for the development must appoint Council or private sector Registered Certifier as the Principal Certifier to carry out inspections of the works and to issue the required occupation certificate.

-The PCA is usually the same person or organisation that issued the construction certificate.
+The Principal Certifier is usually the same person or organisation that issued the construction certificate.

-The PCA will also advise of the necessary critical stages of the work to be inspected by the PCA or other Accredited Certifier.
-If these inspections are not carried out to the satisfaction of the PCA, the PCA may not be able to issue an occupation certificate.
+The Principal Certifier will also advise of the necessary critical stages of the work to be inspected by the Principal Certifier or other Registered Certifier.
+If these inspections are not carried out to the satisfaction of the Principal Certifier, the Principal Certifier may not be able to issue an occupation certificate.

 Failure to obtain an occupation certificate is an offence which can result in substantial penalties, issue of notices and orders or legal proceedings.

-Further information may be obtained from a qualified Architect, Accredited Certifier or from Council's Building Certification and Fire Safety team on 9399 0944.
+Further information may be obtained from a qualified Architect, Registered Certifier or from Council's Building Certification and Fire Safety team on 9093 6944.